fergy/android_device_sony_tetra/README.md

 # android_device_sony_tetra
-Sony smartwatch 3 device tree
+Sony SW3 swr50 device tree
+Will be available by 20th of July